 Some people get discouraged from even trying out backpacking because they can’t afford a good set of hiking boots.

 It’s a good thing that running shoes are just as good, if not a better alternative.

 Experienced hiker backpacker Dave Collins from CleverHiker.com says switching from a 3-pound pair of hiking boots to a 1-pound pair of running shoes can save you as much energy as removing 8-12 pounds of luggage from your backpack.

 Also, running shoes are softer and allow your feet to breathe, reducing the risks of fungal infections and blistering.

 GPS can give you a quick and easy way to figure out your location.
 Feel like you went a bit off the trail?

 Whip out your phone and fire up your GPS and you’ll get your bearings straight in no time.

 You have your phone in case of emergency anyway, so why not use it for navigation while you’re at it?

 This would definitely be true, if not for one big problem: limited battery power.
-According to a post on The Outdoors Pro, GPS can use up a lot of your smartphone’s energy, which limits its use during long trips, and having multiple power banks means you add a lot of weight to carry around.
+GPS can use up a lot of your smartphone’s energy, which limits its use during long trips, and having multiple power banks means you add a lot of weight to carry around.